-19. Step 2: Select research methods & collect data (Deadline: Friday March 28th, 23:59 hrs)
+20. Step 2: Select research methods (Deadline: Sunday March 8th, 23:59 hrs)

-- Design the actual study, define the methodology; - Collect the necessary data; - Send a draft to your Supervisor for feedback.
+- Design the actual study, define the methodology; - Send a draft to your Supervisor for feedback.

-20. Schedule the Midterm Challenge Review meeting (Friday April 18th)
+21. Schedule the Midterm Challenge Review meeting (Friday March 20th)

-- Schedule the Midterm Challenge Review meeting with your Supervisor; - Preparation for the meeting by filling out the Midterm Review Form and submit the filled out form to your Supervisor, at least 48 hours before the scheduled meeting. - Prepare a concise presentation that summarizes your consultation with the expert, the key takeaways, suggestions, and how you plan to integrate the expert's feedback or insights into your research. - Attend the actual meeting as a team, with the Supervisor present, and make agreements for the second half of the team challenge and your team's functioning;
+- o Schedule the Midterm Challenge Review meeting with your Supervisor; - Preparation for the meeting by filling out the Midterm Review Form and submit the filled out form to your Supervisor, at least 48 hours before the scheduled meeting. - Prepare a concise presentation that summarizes your consultation with the expert, the key takeaways, suggestions, and how you plan to integrate the expert's feedback or insights into your research. - Attend the actual meeting as a team, with the Supervisor present, and make agreements for the second half of the team challenge and your team's functioning;